CIT is levied on a company's Qatar-source income. Some examples of Qatar-source income include the following:

 Inventory must be valued in accordance with International Financial Reporting Standards (IFRS).

 Any chargeable gains on the sale of capital assets are taxed as ordinary income.
 Specific rules exist in respect of gains realised on the disposal of real estate.
-Capital gains generated by a non-resident on the sale of shares in a Qatar company are an area of focus for the GTA.
+Capital gains generated by a non-resident are an area of increased focus for the GTA.

 Dividends are not taxable in Qatar if received from profits that have been subject to Qatar tax or from companies that are exempt from Qatar tax.